Setting up a Playwright framework to test a web based app.

 Custom sql example- min nights

-Custom tests sit outside the dbt core and dbt-expectactions tests and can extend test coverage to cover edge cases.
+Custom tests sit outside the dbt core and dbt-expectations tests and can extend test coverage to cover edge cases.
 They are also flexible in enabling ad hoc testing to investigate scenarios, or to be part of the CI/CD pipeline- see an example of how we can trace the dim_listings_min_nights custom rest on the data lineage graph in the lineage graph section.

 Debugging